kharper2/kidney-allocation-fairness-/BRANCHES.md

 ### What It Does
 - Balances fairness across **ONE dimension at a time**
-- Run separate experiments: one for Ethnicity, another for SES
+- Run separate experiments: one for Ethnicity, Distance, or Sex
 - Compare results across dimensions
 - Standard approach in most allocation research